ConesaLab/courses-SQANTI_verse/README.md

 - `course_corrected.genePred`: The corrected transcriptome in genePred format, since some steps of SQANTI3 require this format for compatibility with the orthogonal data.

-- `course_corrected.gtf.cds.gff`: This file is a version of the corrected gtf that includes the predicted CDS regions.
-This file will be only produced if the option `--skipORF` is not included.
+- `course_corrected.cds.gff3`: This file is a version of the corrected gtf that includes the predicted CDS regions.
+This file will be created if the option `--skipORF` is not included.

 - `course_classification.txt`: The classification file.
 This file contains the classification of the isoforms in the SQANTI3 categories.
 This file is the most important output of SQANTI3 QC, as it contains the information about the quality of the transcriptome and the classification of the isoforms.